seblaise/seblaise/README.md

 - 👨‍💻 All of my projects are available at [seblaise.dev](seblaise.dev)

-- 💬 Ask me about **angular, ionic, iOS deployment to the appstore**
+- 💬 Ask me about **angular, ionic, iOS deployment to the App store**

 - 📫 How to reach me **blaise@hellothe.re**

 ### Blogs posts

 <!-- BLOG-POST-LIST:START -->
 <!-- BLOG-POST-LIST:END -->